josecarlosgt/Web-Design-and-Development/README.md

 Features:
 - Containers are the most basic layout element in Bootstrap and are required to use the grid system, which you will use in the next task to arrange your content in rows and columns.
 - Containers allow you to wrap your page content and then apply padding around the content.
-- They can also center your content on the page in a central column
+- They can also center your content on the page in a central column.

 Use the default container which sets a fixed width for screen sizes.